TIBCO Cloud™ Spotfire® User Guide

 Procedure

-The Add color rule dialog is displayed.
+If you add the rule from the visualization properties dialog or popover, a dialog opens.
+It looks slightly different depending on the client you use, but the same functionality is available.
 The dialog provides different rule types depending on whether the selected column on the Color by axis contains categorical values or numerical values.
+For details on the rule types, see Add/edit rule.

 Different rule types require different inputs such as fixed values that you type, aggregations selected from the drop-down menu, or custom expressions.
 For example, in a Top rule, the input is how many top values should stand out.

-7. Click the Color square to, from the displayed palette, select which color to use for the items fulfilling the rule.
+6. Click the Color selector to open a palette and select which color to use for the items fulfilling the rule.

-The display name is displayed in the legend.
+The display name is shown in the legend.
 If you leave the field empty, the default rule type name is shown.

 Results

 Note: More than one color rule can be added to a visualization.
-The most recent color rule is added on top of the others.
-However, the order in which the color rules are applied can be changed.
+The most recent color rule is added at the top, but you can change the order of the color rules.
+The order of the rules is important, because the rules are prioritized from top to bottom.
+See below for an example of rule priority.

 Assume you want to examine the buying behavior among the oldest customers.
 By adding the Top color rule with 25 as input value, the markers representing the 25 oldest customers are distinguished.